MemestaVedas/DistBlock/README.md

 # DistBlock - Time-Based Website Blocker
+# TS still a WIP (trying to weebify the ui)

 A beautiful Firefox extension that helps you stay focused by blocking distracting websites during specific times of the day.
 Built with **Material Design 3 Expressive** for a stunning, modern interface.